CLAIR-LAB-TECHNION/FSTMA-course/tutorials/tut01/AnacondaCrashCourse.md

 ## Installing python
 In anaconda, python is simply another package to be installed by the package manager.
 For example, we can turn our `empty1` environment into a python environment simply by installing python with `conda install python`.
 This will install the latest available python version for anaconda.
 We can specify a version in any granularity, e.g., `conda install ptyhon=2`, `conda install python=3.8`, `conda install 3.7.12`.
 However, the easiest way to create python enviroments is by installing them directly at the environment's creation like so:
 ```
-conda cereate my_py38_env python=3.8
+conda create -n my_py38_env python=3.8
 ```

-## installing libraries with conda
+## Installing libraries with conda
-We can install third-party python libraries and packages as we would any other package using
+Once our python environment has been activated, e.g., `conda activate my_py38_env`, we can install third-party python libraries and packages as we would any other package using
 ```
 conda install <package_name>
 ```